|Richard A. Posner rips GOP's anti-choice |

 You can hear attorney Lennington getting hammered (mostly by Posner and Hamilton) at the Court of Appeals for the Seventh Circuit.
 Enter 13-2726, for Planned Parenthood of Wisconsin v.
 J. Van Hollen.

-No one believes Wisconsin Act 37 is anything but an anti-abortion law intended to created barriers to a woman's choice, even if Scott Walker and the Republican Party pretend otherwise.
+No one believes Wisconsin Act 37 is anything but an anti-abortion law intended to create barriers to a woman's choice, even if Scott Walker and the Republican Party pretend otherwise.

 Reports Michael Tarm: